andreformento/debezium-tutorial/README.md

 ## Start all applications with docker-compose
 - Start all `make lets-go`
   - List topics `make list-topics`
   - Consume messages from a Debezium topic `make consume-topic TOPIC_NAME=dbserver1.inventory.addresses`
+  - Go to MySQL cli `make open-mysql`
 - Stop and clear all `make clear`

 ## Join events